Donna Lewis Friess: Career

 Reporter Lynn Smith of the Los Angeles Times published a comprehensive account of the court trial and the family's abuse which was released as a cover story for the Los Angeles Times Magazine, August 4, 1991.

 Friess' autobiography, Cry the Darkness: One Woman's Triumph over the Tragedy of Incest, was released in 1993.
 The media interest led to Friess being asked to speak at survivors' events and before mental health organizations.
 By 1998, Cry the Darkness had been published in six more languages.

 In 2006, Friess was an appointee by California Governor Arnold Schwarzenegger to serve on an advisory council regarding victim sensitive issues for the California Department of Corrections and Rehabilitation.
 Friess served as the California Co-Chairperson for the successful passage of the first federal victim's rights bill which was signed by President George W. Bush in 2004.
 Friess has continued to serve on the Justice Department's Office of Victims Affairs Technical Training and Advisory Council since 2004.

 Friess was a founding board member for Laura's House, a shelter for victims of domestic violence in California, 1994, and Mothers Against Child Sexual Abuse in 1995.
 She was a member of the American Coalition Against Child Abuse, One Voice, California Psychological Association, and Child Abuse Listening and Mediation of Santa Barbara.
 She served on the WomanSage board of directors from 2011 to 2016.

-Friess continues to write books, facilitates a Loss of a Loved One Support group, and volunteers as a life coach and speaker for WomanSage.
+Retired from Cypress College December 10, 2021, Dr. Friess soon began volunteering through the City of San Juan Capistrano as a Loss of a Loved One Support Group Leader which she did for nine years.
+Donna has volunteered as a docent at Mission San Juan Capistrano since 2017.Donna is a frequent guest on podcasts, for historical societies, and Daughters of the American Revolution where she is serves as second Vice Regent for the San Clemente Chapter of the DAR.
+Her recent podcast on Hey Boomer can be found on Youtube Monday, November 13, 2023.

 Awards and honors

 Writing awards for Cry the Darkness include: University of Irvine, Friends of the Library Author's Award, 1996, Winner - Indie Excellence Award 2014; and Honorable Mention in Paris International Book Festival, 2014.

+In 2009 Dr Donna Friess was named Orange County Teacher of the Year by Cypress College.
+She was nominated for the American President's Service Award in 1996.
+Though she did not receive the award, the nomination in itself was an honor.
+Donna was appointed to the U.S. Justice Department's Office for Victims of Crime: technical Training and Advisory Council.
+She has sat on that board for the past 15 years.